What is Temporal Method?

-The accounting standards incorporate foreign operations to use the temporal, or historical, rate method in cases where the native currency differs from the functional one.
+The accounting standards incorporate foreign operations to use the temporal or historical rate method in cases where the native currency differs from the functional currency.
 Therefore, a subsidiary of a Canadian company with foreign operations in a small country where all business transpires in U.S. dollars, not the country’s native currency, would use the temporal rate method.

-Once you apply the temporal rate method, you update income-generating assets on the balance sheet and the related profit-and-loss statement items by using the historical exchange rates of transaction dates or from the date that the organization last assessed the fair market price of the account.
+Once you apply the temporal rate method, you update income-generating assets on the balance sheet and profit-and-loss statement items, by using the historical exchange rates of transaction dates; or from the date that the organization last assessed the fair market price of the account.
 You acknowledge this adjustment as current earnings.

-This has been a guide to what is Temporal Method.
+This article has been a guide to what is Temporal Method.
 Here we discuss temporal method examples along with its applications, advantages, and disadvantages.
 You can learn more about accounting from the following articles –